-The education programming that is in place for the youth of Congregation Shaarai Shomayim has a goal of education and engaging the whole child.
-We are interested in teaching, learning, and interacting with our students through Jewish experiences that enrich them, while they form relationships within and among the classes, with their peers and with their mentors.
+The education programming that is in place for the youth of Congregation Shaarai Shomayim has a goal of educating and engaging the whole child.
+We are interested in teaching, learning, and interacting with our students through Jewish experiences that enrich them, while they form relationships within and among their classes, with their peers and with their mentors.
 We want to produce socially and environmentally conscious Reform Jewish individuals, who will go out into the world with the intent to make it a better place to live.

 Grades K-10 meet every week.
 We are completely staffed by congregants, which is a testament to the dedication of our families, and the level to which they care about Jewish education for our children.
-Our morning includes a bi-weekly music session with our cantorial soloist, during which students learn about different genres of Jewish music related to the curriculum of each grade level, as well as learning traditional Jewish songs and prayers.
+Our morning includes a bi-weekly music session with our music teacher, during which students learn about different genres of Jewish music related to the curriculum of each grade level, as well as learning traditional Jewish songs and prayers.
 Students also visit our congregational library, and are encouraged to borrow books to take home to enjoy.
 We hope that this helps to foster and grow Jewish libraries in their homes.
 Our older students are welcome and encouraged to check out books for personal reading and learning, as well as use the library for research and class work.
 Grades 3-5 enjoy an interactive Torah study session each week, which includes G-dcast portions and class discussions.
 Grades 6-8 enjoy Tanakh study each week, which includes readings, re-enactments, and in depth discussions.
 Every Sunday Religious School session ends with a brief family service, which is considered part of our morning of class time.
 Parents are strongly encouraged to attend and to sit and spend this time with their children.

 Grades 9 & 10 meet each week, while grades 11-12 meet once a month.
 Grades 11 & 12 meet their class requirements in many different ways, including supervised social activities, Mitzvah projects, field trips, and classroom units of study.
 Confirmation is the culmination of our students’ Jewish education, and occurs at the end of the 12th grade year.